Endre Ady: Works

-Quotes

-"Talent has its brutal fate in every era, even in the Golden Ages."

-"Justice should be served to many, many oppressed and miserable, but justice is feared by the privileged."

 Honors

-A postage stamp bearing Ady's likeness was issued 15 March 1947 by Hungary in a series of Hungarian freedom-fighters and from 1969 to 1990 he appeared on the 500 forint banknotes.
+A postage stamp bearing Ady's likeness was issued 15 March 1947 by Hungary in a series of Hungarian freedom-fighters, and from 1969 to 1990 he appeared on the 500 forint banknotes.
 Another commemorative stamp was issued 27 January 1969 on the 50th anniversary of his death, and another on 22 November 1977 on his birth centenary, along with a mini-sheet.

 Romania issued a commemorative postage stamp in his honor on 5 December 1957, on the 80th anniversary his birth.